Rep. Maloney, Sen. Duckworth Reintroduce 9/11-Style Fund for Essential Workers

 Contact Our VCF Lawyers for More Information About the Pandemic Heroes Compensation Act and the VCF

-For more information about the Pandemic Heroes Compensation Act or the VCF, please contact the VCF lawyers at Pitta & Baione by using our online contact form or calling us at 212-658-1766.
+For more information about the Pandemic Heroes Compensation Act or the VCF, please contact the 911 victim compensation fund lawyers at Pitta & Baione by using our online contact form or calling us at 212-658-1766.